Plane (Unicode): Basic Multilingual Plane

 A map of the Basic Multilingual Plane.
 Each numbered box represents 256 code points.

 The first plane, plane 0, the Basic Multilingual Plane (BMP), contains characters for almost all modern languages, and a large number of symbols.
 A primary objective for the BMP is to support the unification of prior character sets as well as characters for writing.
-Most of the assigned code points in the BMP are used to encode Chinese, Japanese, and Korean (CJK) characters.
+Most of the assigned code points in the BMP are used to encode Chinese, Japanese, and Korean (CJK) characters and characters from other East Asian writing systems.

 The High Surrogate (U+D800–U+DBFF) and Low Surrogate (U+DC00–U+DFFF) codes are reserved for encoding non-BMP characters in UTF-16 by using a pair of 16-bit codes: one High Surrogate and one Low Surrogate.
 A single surrogate code point will never be assigned a character.

-65,520 of the 65,536 code points in this plane have been allocated to a Unicode block, leaving just 16 code points in a single unallocated range (2FE0..2FEF).
+65,520 of the 65,536 code points in this plane have been allocated to a Unicode block, leaving 16 code points in a single unallocated range (2FE0..2FEF).

-As of Unicode 17.0, the BMP comprises the following 164 blocks:
+As of Unicode 18.0, the BMP comprises the following 164 blocks: